-The course is great for beginners or even current developers who want to learn MEAN Stack development from scratch and who want to tackle advanced topics about the tech stack.
+This course is great for beginners.
+It is also great even for current developers who want to learn MEAN development from scratch and to tackle advanced topics about the tech stack.

 Course length: Less than 10 hours

-If you’re already familiar with the basics of web development, this course can give you a deeper understanding of the MEAN Stack through this course’s learn-by-doing approach.
+If you’re already familiar with the basics of web development, this course can give you a deeper understanding of MEAN.
+You can learn from the course’s learn-by-doing approach.

-In this course, developers can learn how to build REST APIs using Node.js and Express.js, create single-page applications using Angular, and develop mobile apps using the Ionic framework.
+In this course, developers can learn how to build REST APIs using Node.js and Express.js.
+You can also learn how to create single-page applications using Angular and develop mobile apps using the Ionic framework.

 Learning all of these fundamentals will help prepare programming students and even current developers learn how to create various applications using the MEAN Stack.

 We connect high-performing software engineer talent in the Philippines with some of the world’s leading and most innovative Tech companies.Submit CV